hannahshader/HiLabSuite/DOCUMENT.md

     the whole utterance to detect fast and slow speech.
 It the syllable rate (stored as utt_dict["syllRate"] ) of the single utterance is smaller than the upper limit of the (stored as statsDic['upperLimit'] ) whole utterance, insert makers for fast speech.
-It the syllable rate (stored as utt_dict["syllRate"] ) of the single utterance is lager than the lower limit of the (stored as statsDic['lowerLimit'] ) whole utterance, insert makers for slow speech.
+If the syllable rate (stored as utt_dict["syllRate"] ) of the single utterance is larger than the lower limit of the (stored as statsDic['lowerLimit'] ) whole utterance, insert makers for slow speech.